RafaelOuverney/Browser/README.md

 # Python Web Bowser

 ## Description
-This is a simple web browser application built using Python.
+This is a simple work in progress web browser application built using Python.
 It provides basic browsing functionality and can be a great starting point for anyone looking to understand how web browsers work.

 ## Features
 - Navigate to a URL